matthijsgroen/js-tdd/episode1/README.md

 describe("Calculator functions", () => {
   describe("adding numbers", () =>

+    // This test should pass, since we have an implementation for
+    // the `add` function
     it("1 + 1 = 2", () =>
       expect(add(1, 1)).to.eql(2)
     )
   );

+  // This test should fail, since we have not yet implemented
+  // the `times` function
   describe("multiplying numbers", () =>
     it("2 * 3 = 6", () =>
       expect(times(2, 3)).to.eql(6)